 What’s worse was if one of your folks (usually your mother –only God knows why) picks up the phone to remind you about whatever couldn’t wait for five freaking minutes.
 Now some of us were really good at hanging up the phone or pressing one of the keys then hanging up.
 If you weren’t, well sucked to be you.

-2) Dialing 333-FILM so when the person called, it didn’t disturb your folks, you’d simply click over.
+2) Dialing Movie Phone (333-FILM) so when your friend called, the call wouldn’t disturb your folks; you’d simply click over.

 3) Sneaking late at night to use the phone.